 With reports of Instagram hacking seemingly increasing, Carter-Ruck has represented a British artist to recover and protect his Instagram account after it was hacked.
-Shortly prior to the hack, the client reached a follower count of over 27,000, making him eligible to become a verified account.
+Shortly prior to the hack, the client reached a follower count of over 27,000, making him eligible for a verified account.
 He applied to Instagram for verification.
 Shortly afterwards the hacking occurred.
-This seems to be a common theme in Instagram hacking cases: hackers are aware of the follower threshold for verification and often target accounts which have recently passed the threshold, aware of how important these verified accounts are for business owners.
+This seems to be a common theme in Instagram hacking cases: hackers are aware of the follower threshold for verification and often target accounts which have recently passed the threshold, in the knowledge of how important these verified accounts are for business owners.

 There are two reasons that hackers will target such accounts.
 Firstly, individuals looking to turn their Instagram accounts into verified accounts are generally using their Instagram for business purposes and the hackers are aware that such individuals will therefore be more susceptible to threats to their account.

 Secondly, accounts which have applied to become verified are easy to target with messages on the Instagram platform which purport to be from Instagram, because the account holders are expecting a response from Instagram on their verification application.

 Our client was vulnerable on both these counts.
 He was sent a message from an account with approximately 29,000 followers and the word “Instagram” in its username, which asked him to click on the link to progress his verification application.
 This link tricked him into passing his login details to the hacker, and he was subsequently locked out of his account.
 The email address and password associated with his account had been changed and the usual recovery functions made available by Instagram were not working.